peteroupc/peteroupc.github.io/colorgen.md

 **Note:**

-- In this document, unless noted otherwise, XYZ colors use a "relative XYZ" convention in which the Y component is 1 for the white point.
+- In this document, unless noted otherwise, XYZ colors use a "relative XYZ" convention in which the Y component is 1 for the white point and 0 for a color with an ideal luminance of 0 cd/m<sup>2</sup>.

 <a id=CIE__L_a_b></a>
 ### CIE _L\*a\*b\*_